udecode/plate/CONTRIBUTING.md

    _bonus_: use your own fork for this step
 3. `cd slate-plugins`
 4. `yarn install`
-5. Build the packages:
+5. `yarn build` once
+6. Run storybook:
-   - If editing the stories only: `yarn build`
+   7. If editing package source files, watch both these files and the
-   - If editing the packages source, use the watch mode: `yarn build:w1`, `yarn build:w2`, `yarn build:w3`
+      stories: `yarn storybook:w`

-7. `yarn storybook`
+   8. Otherwise, just watch the stories by running: `yarn storybook`

 ### Working with Storybook